syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### allowDragDrop 'boolean'
 {:#members:allowdragdrop}

-When set to true, Schedule allows the appointments to be dragged and dropped at the required time.
+When set to true, Schedule allows the appointments to be dragged and dropped at required time.

 #### Default Value